sambuccid/hulipaa/users_and_roadmap.md

 -- it doesn't need to be customisable for now

 ## user/tech stories for MVP(incomplete)
-### install library
-As the creator of the website
-I want to be able to import the library in both the back-end and the front-end So that I can use it

 ### search bar
 As the creator of the website
 I want to be able to place the searchbarin my website